Rangefinder vs GPS Watch: The Ultimate Distance Debate

 Luxury Utility Pouch

-The premium home for your rangefinder, watch charger, wallet, and keys.
+The premium home for your valuables, watch charger, and keys.

 Is a rangefinder more accurate than a GPS watch?

 Yes.
 A laser gives exact flag distance.
-GPS is extremely useful but not quite as pinpoint.
+GPS provides hole context but is slightly less pinpoint.

 What’s the best setup for mid-handicaps?